sankalp1999/3rdSem-Data-Structures-Lab/README.md

 - Single, Double, and circular LinkedLists programs
 - Binary Trees
 - Binary Search Tree and expression tree implementation.
-- And **some thoughts** I would like to share to help you guys become better coders xD.
+- **Some thoughts and reflections** I would like to share to help you guys become better coders xD.

 ### If you are a junior reading this, keep following points in mind